-There were a number of individual economic indicator changes in the Taupo District during the past year, to December 2016, including as follows:
+There were a number of individual economic indicator changes in the Taupo District over the past year, including as follows:

 Positive economic changes:

 The main ‘downside’ local economic indicator trends over the past year were the significant falls in the volume and value of consented new commercial-industrial and rural building, and the decline in new motor vehicle registrations.

-The Taupo sectors which recorded the strongest overall GDP growth in real terms during the 2006-2013 period were, forestry/logging and wood manufacturing, mining and energy provision, and commercial services.
+The Taupo sectors which recorded the strongest overall GDP growth in real terms during the 2006-2015 period are forestry/logging and wood manufacturing, mining and energy provision, and commercial industries and services.

-Nationally, dairy industry export receipts nationally are forecast to recover by some 24% during the coming year.
+Nationally, dairy industry export receipts nationally are forecast to increase by some 16% during the coming year.
 Meat and wool receipts are forecast to increase by around 4%.
-Forestry exports are forecast to increase by approximately 6%.
+Forestry exports are forecast to increase by approximately 9%.
 Horticultural export receipts are forecast to increase by 5% during the coming year.
-Whilst the ANZ Bank’s international commodity price Index has dropped back noticeably since 2013, nevertheless, the Index has been on an underlying long-term increasing trend since around 2005 and also experiencing a relatively sharp increase since late 2015/early 2016.
+The ANZ Bank’s international commodity price Index has been on an underlying long-term increasing trend since around 2005 and also experiencing a relatively sharp increase since late 2015/early 2016.

-The latest New Zealand Institute of Economic Research Consensus Forecasts, prepared in December last year, are anticipating 3.5% average annual economic growth for New Zealand as a whole for the year ended March 2017, compared to the figure of 2.4% for the year ended March 2016.
+The latest New Zealand Institute of Economic Research Consensus Forecasts, prepared in March this year, are anticipating 3.3% average annual economic growth for New Zealand as a whole for the year ended March 2018, compared to the figure of 3.4% for the year ended March 2017.